rociojalifi/rociojalifi/contents/services/nutrition/index.md

 #### Rates

-- Personal Nutrition Plans: This is depending on the type of plan.
+- Personal Nutrition Plans: From €180 per month (this is depending on the type of plan.
 If it is a long term or short term plan.
-You can send you inquires via email.
+You can send you inquires via email.)

 - Introduction: Free